What Is Eczema?

 Bathe daily in warm water (not hot water) and be sure to use mild soaps.
+The cleansing bar soap from Vanicream is a wonderful product.
 Do not scrub the skin but lightly cleanse.
 When drying with a towel, you want to pat the skin dry and not rub.
 Also, be sure to apply your moisturizer within 3 minutes of patting the skin dry.
 This will seal in the moisture and prevent further drying.

 When picking personal care items, read labels carefully.
 Avoid products that have “paraben” listed as an ingredient name.
 Also, avoid formaldehyde and formaldehyde releasers such as quertium-15.
 The Vanicream line of skincare products and Kamedis Eczema Therapy Cream are a favorite of dermatologists.